 Bud Holmes – Bud Holmes is a former District Attorney and also a former sports agent.
 His clients included the late great Walter Payton.
-Bud’s daughter Mary Lee finished her first summer with Southwestern Advantage in 2010 and is going on a third summer in 2012.
+Bud’s daughter Mary Lee began with Southwestern Advantage and participated in the program for four years.

 My daughter, Mary Lee Holmes asked me to write my thoughts on the influences the Southwestern Internship experience has had on her life.